GenericMappingTools/gmt/doc/rst/source/GMT_Docs_classic.rst

 the periodicity of longitudes.
 Finally, $s can be used to access the current symbol size.
 Note that symbol size internally is converted to inches so any test you write that compares the size to a constant should use a constant with the appropriate unit appended (e.g., 2c).
+For text comparison note that case will be considered, so "A" does not equal "a".

 Simple conditional test
 ^^^^^^^^^^^^^^^^^^^^^^^